 The throttle twist grip assembly should be greased at the time that the cable is lubricated, since the grip must be removed to get at the end of the throttle cable.
-Two screws clamp throttle housing to the handlebar.
-Once these two are removed, the end of the cable can be held high to pour in several drops of lubricant.
+After removing the screws, hold the end of the cable up in the air and put in several drops of lubricant.
 With the throttle grip disassembled, coat the metal surface of the grip assembly with a suitable all-purpose grease.

-Brake and shift pedals
+Brake and shift pedals Lubricate the pivoting parts.